 The Superintendent of Schools is directed to develop and implement regulations for reporting, investigating and remedying allegations of sexual harassment.
 These regulations are to be attached to this policy.
 In addition, the Board directs that training programs be established for students, and annually for employees, to raise awareness of the issues surrounding sexual harassment and to implement preventative measures to help reduce incidents of sexual harassment.
 Age-appropriate instructional materials will be incorporated into the curriculum to educate students so that they can recognize and reduce the incidence of sexual harassment.

-This policy, or a simplified version, will be posted on the district's website, student, parent and employee handbooks, and other appropriate school publications.
+This policy, or a simplified version, will be posted on the district's website and shall also be published in employee handbooks, and other appropriate school publications.

 Ref: